Audio | Live stats | Recap | Box Score | Preview

 Jake Rutt Nov.
 16 vs. Massachusetts

 MARK NEMEC NAMED SENIOR CLASS AWARD CANDIDATE: Mark Nemec has been named one of 20 candidates for the Senior CLASS Award.
-From these 20 candidates, a national media committee selected 10 finalists for the 2012-2013 Senior CLASS Award, however Nemec was not one of those.
+From these 20 candidates, a national media committee will select 10 finalists for the 2012-2013 Senior CLASS Award in February.
 Those 10 finalists will be placed on an official ballot for a national vote.
 The award honors seniors who are committed to staying in school and portraying the values of community, classroom, character and competition.

 MAINE'S DEFENSE CHIPPING IN ON OFFENSE: In Maine's 4-3 win over UMass Lowell on Nov.
 10, five of the six assists in the game were tallied by defensemen.
 Mike Cornell dished out a pair of assists, while Nick Pryor, Brice O'Connor and Ben Hutton each had one.